jakub-zarembinski/CKA-Certification-Course-2025/Day 37/README.md

 Kubernetes does **not maintain an internal user database**, so you cannot manually create user accounts like you would on a Linux system.
 Instead, **human users are managed externally** — commonly using TLS certificates, identity provider tokens (OIDC), or authentication proxies.

-In contrast, Kubernetes **does support creation of Service Accounts**, specifically designed for non-human access **from inside the cluster**.
+In contrast, Kubernetes **does support creation of Service Accounts**, specifically designed for non-human access **from inside and outside the cluster**.
 We’ll explore Service Accounts in detail in the second section of this lecture.

 Kubernetes supports multiple authentication methods.
 Below are the most common ones, along with their real-world implications and usage.